Fort Bragg, California: State and federal representation

-Schools
+Education

 Children in Fort Bragg are served by the Fort Bragg Unified School District, typically attending Fort Bragg High School, Fort Bragg Middle School, Dana Gray Elementary and Redwood Elementary during their time in the public school system, though several alternative schools are available as well.
 In 2006, Three Rivers Learning Center, a charter school under the jurisdiction of Mattole Valley Charter School opened.

 In popular culture

 Several major movies have been filmed in and around Fort Bragg, including: